carpentries/instructor-training/_episodes/12-live.md

 If you are physically able to stand up for a couple of hours, do it while you are teaching.
 When you sit down, you are hiding yourself behind others for those sitting in the back rows.
-Make sure to notify the workshop organisers of your wish to stand up and ask them to arrange a high table/standing desk or [lectern](https://en.wikipedia.org/wiki/Lectern#Academic_context).
+Make sure to notify the workshop organizers of your wish to stand up and ask them to arrange a high table/standing desk or [lectern](https://en.wikipedia.org/wiki/Lectern#Academic_context).